-- A: STA 318 Operations Research - B: The course will be scheduled for two lecture periods and a third meeting period may be used at the Instructor's discretion for a computer lab, help session, etc. The course is an upper level option for the Majors and Minors in Math/Stat.
-The prerequisite for the course is MAT 316 Probability, or permission of the department.
+A: STA 318 - Operations Research

+B: The course will be scheduled for two lecture periods and a third meeting period may be used at the Instructor's discretion for a computer lab, help session, etc. The course is an upper level option for the Majors and Minors in Math/Stat.
+The prerequisites for the course are MAT 128 (Calculus B) and MAT 200 (Proof Writing through Discrete Mathematics), or permission of the department.